Moath-shakhatreh/Movies-Library/README.md

 This app allow you to check the trending movies <br/>
 search any movie by it's name, choose  movie depend on its genre,
-,showing the upComing movies,add movies to the dataBase and showing all the movies in the dataBase.
+,showing the upComing movies,add movies to the dataBase, showing all the movies in the dataBase. also you can edit any movie name or comments , delete any movie by it's ID and get any movie also by it's ID.